Know the Signs of a Traumatic Brain Injury

 What are some of the problems you may experience after a TBI?

 Each case is different.
 It all depends on which area of the brain was affected.
 It is possible that you may have physical issues which can include headaches, seizures, issues with balance, issues with coordination, vomiting, nausea, etc. A person may also experience sensory deficits.
-These can result in a person becoming unbalanced and being unable to locate yourself in relation to other objects around you.
+These can result in a person becoming unbalanced and being unable to locate themselves in relation to other objects around them.
 The next kind of changes a person could experience are behavioral changes.
 A person who has behavioral changes is likely to feel more depressed, agitated, or frustrated.
 One major area that should be a huge cause for concern is if you notice that you are having trouble with communication.
 If you find yourself having trouble communicating correctly, slurring your words, or any difficulty spelling or writing after your accident, you may be suffering from communication deficits as a result of the traumatic injury to your brain.

 Clearwater Personal Injury Attorney